dima2/ScriptExec/README.md

 Because ScriptExec was created for demo purposes following functionality wasn't implemented:

 * Script maximum count in memory limitation.
-Can be simply implemented by using ehcache
+Can be simply acheved by using ehcache in `net.dmi3.scriptexec.service.Keeper` class.
-* User roles limitation (i.e. restriction of deletion of files etc)
+* User roles limitation (i.e. restriction of files deletion etc).

 ##Tests